 NOTE: Please contact your Customer Success agent to assist with enabling this feature.

-You will need to add a Tag S/N if you plan to create dummy tags in order for the system to identify the checkpoint properly.
-The S/N can be any string of text or numbers, as long as it is unique to each checkpoint and cannot be blank.
+a Tag S/N to create dummy tags for the system to identify the checkpoint correctly.
+The S/N can be any string of text or numbers as long as it is unique to each checkpoint and cannot be blank.

 Pros of Long Press Function